yugr/rust-slides/features/method.md

     * such posts MUST be read by all team members

 When commiting changes
-  - change Status to DONE
-  - try to specify how long analysis took (to help with future planning)
+  - change Status to DONE and add how much time you spent on it (to help with future planning)

 # Research